craydent/Craydent-Node/readme.md

 **Parameters:**

-* callback: Method to call for Workers.
+>* callback: (ClusterCallback) Method to call for Workers.
 Callback is passed the cluster object as an argument.

 **Overloads:**

-* None
+>None

 ***
 #### _cout_